NoisyFlake/NSaneRetroPatcher/README.md

 ### Patching the game files

 Every level consists of a .pak file found in the archives folder of the game.
-These files can be extracted, edited and re-packed using `quickbms` in combination with an older script for Marvel Ultimate Alliance 2, both can be found inside the [vendor folder](/vendor).

 All music files can be found inside a PAK archive under the following path: `temporary\mack\data\win64\output\sound_streams\wavs\Music`.
 The only exception here is the Crash Bandicoot 2 Warp Room music, which can instead be found under `temporary\mack\data\win64\output\sound_samples\wavs\Music`.

+In the old version of the patcher, the music files of every level were replaced individually.
+However, this took about 30 minutes to patch all levels.

+The new version uses igArchiveLib to create a single file called `update.pak`.
+The game engine usually uses it for content updates from the developer by overwriting files globally in all other pak files during runtime.
+However, since this game never received an update in such a format (and never will), we can use this file for modding purposes.
+All audio files are therefore written to the update.pak, and then the game uses it to simply overwrite the regular soundtrack files during runtime.

 ### Audio files